Pi

 It is said Pythagoras

-started his studies with the semicircle.
+started his studies with a semicircle.
 Not surprisingly, we need

 integers 1 and 2 to define Pi.
 Perhaps more accurately,